 TOPEKA, Kan.
 (AP) — Top Republicans in the Kansas Legislature have publicly dressed down GOP Governor Sam Brownback and a top aide over the administration's criticism of budget and tax measures.
-GOP leaders expressed their frustration during a Friday meeting on budget issues.
+GOP leaders expressed their frustration during meeting yesterday (FRI) on budget issues.
 Senate President Susan Wagle said comments from the administration have been inappropriate.
 Brownback participated in the meeting by phone while traveling.
 But Budget Director Shawn Sullivan was present to face pointed questions.
 The governor and some of his aides have criticized legislators for enacting an income tax increase over his veto that rolls back past tax cuts Brownback has championed.
 They have suggested that the tax increase is fueling unnecessary spending.
 Brownback defended his tax policies and said he's made his opinions known about how best to boost economic growth.

-Kansas Not Sharing Sensitive Data Sought by Kobach's Voter Fraud Commission
+Kobach: Kansas Not Sharing Sensitive Voter Data

 WICHITA, Kan.
 (AP) — Kansas Secretary of State Kris Kobach says his state will not be giving the federal voter fraud commission he leads the partial Social Security numbers that he has asked other states to provide from their voter rolls.
 Kobach as vice chairman of the commission has sent letters to every state requesting names, addresses, party, voting history and the last four digits of their Social Security numbers.
 His office says his letter only asks for publicly available voter roll data.
 In Kansas, the Social Security number is not publicly available.
-Kobach told The Kansas City Star on Friday he would not be sharing Social Security information for Kansas voters with the commission at this time.
+Kobach told The Kansas City Star yesterday (FRI) he would not be sharing Social Security information for Kansas voters with the commission at this time.
 He did not rule out the possibility of providing it to them in the future.

 Official: No Injuries, Violence in Kansas Prison Uprising